AngrySysOps/PythonCourseLab/README.md

 # PythonCourseLab

-My Python Course
-Welcome to my Pythoin course.
+Welcome to Angry Admin's Python course.

 It is very basic course as I am not the expert, but want to share my knowledge with community.
 Visit angrysysops.com for toutorials
 Matterials will be added once course progress.